amroduveydari1/Ro-coffee/README.md

 ## 🚀 Features

 ### 🤖 Ro AI Barista
-Integrated with **Google Gemini 3 Flash**, the AI Barista provides real-time, context-aware recommendations.
 Users can describe their mood or cravings, and the assistant suggests the perfect match from the Ro Coffee menu.

 ### 🧪 Interactive Coffee Lab
 A technical tool for specialty coffee enthusiasts.
 Select your brewing method (V60, Chemex, Aeropress, etc.) to calculate the precise "Golden Ratio" of coffee-to-water, complete with grind size and temperature guides.